 The COVID-19 crisis has changed our world beyond recognition.
 Our routines are disrupted, our social contacts curtailed and we are faced with months of uncertainty and worry ahead.

-Students’ well-being is paramount so our ‘bricks and mortar’ Centres and Red Balloon of the Air (RBAir) – our blended online and face-to-face school – have followed government guidance and all students are now working from home, receiving academic sessions, mentoring and therapy online.
+Students’ well-being is paramount so our ‘bricks and mortar’ Centres and Red Balloon of the Air (RBAir) – our blended online and face-to-face school – have followed government guidance and students are now largely working from home, receiving academic sessions, mentoring and therapy online.
+A few have been able to return to their Centres and participate in a socially distanced way.

 We couldn’t be prouder of the way students and staff have pulled together as a team.